hughpyle/directsynth/README.md

 Background
 ---

-This project is a simple additive synthesizer.
+This project is a simple additive music synthesizer.

-An additive synthesizer generates sequences of wave values -- in this case very pure sine waves -- and adds them together.
+An additive synthesizer generates many sequences of wave values -- in this case very pure sine waves -- and adds them together.
-The sinewaves for a root note and a series of its harmonics (partials) can be calculated in real time, then summed (with appropriate phase and amplitude), to produce rich and interesting sounds.
+The sinewaves for a root note and a series of its harmonics (partials) can be calculated in real time, then summed (with appropriate phase and amplitude), to produce rich and varied sounds.
 The interesting dimensions of this are

 * How many partials can be calculated at once,
 * The initial frequency, amplitude and phase relationships between those partials,